phidatahq/phidata/cookbook/llm_os/README.md

 export EXA_API_KEY=xxx
 ```

+NB: You can also use the .streamlit/secrets.toml file to manage your environment variables.
+Rename the .streamlit/secrets.toml.example file to .streamlit/secrets.toml and add your API keys there.

 ### 4. Run PgVector

 We use PgVector to provide long-term memory and knowledge to the LLM OS.